Skip to content

 How do I know which SIM is making a call or sending a text in a dual SIM setup?+

-On iPhone, the active SIM line is displayed at the top of every call screen and at the top of each conversation in the Messages app.
-Each line shows its custom label (such as 'Personal' or 'Work').
-Before dialing, iPhone defaults to your assigned voice line but lets you tap the line indicator to switch.
-On Samsung Galaxy, the dialer shows your two SIM labels as tabs before you connect a call.
-On Pixel, the line selector appears automatically if you enabled 'Ask every time' for calls in SIM settings.
+On iPhone, the active line shows at the top of every call screen and at the top of each Messages thread, labeled with the name you gave it, such as 'Personal' or 'Work.'
+Before dialing, tap that indicator to switch lines.
+Samsung Galaxy shows both SIM labels as 2 tabs in the dialer.
+Pixel shows a line selector when 'Ask every time' is on.

 Related guides

-What Is an eSIM?How to Activate an eSIMHow to Check eSIM CompatibilityiPhone eSIM Compatible PhonesSamsung eSIM Compatible PhoneseSIM JapanBest eSIM for TravelAiralo Review
+What Is an eSIM?How to Activate an eSIMHow to Check eSIM CompatibilityiPhone eSIM Compatible PhonesSamsung eSIM Compatible PhoneseSIM JapanBest eSIM for TravelHelloRoam Review

 Ready to choose your eSIM?